Author, Mike Smith

 If you want to avoid paying all kinds of unexpected or unwanted fees for your international payment, you can use a money transfer specialist such as ourselves.

 We don’t charge fees.

-The full cost of our service is included within the exchange rate we quote, so you know what you're going to get at the other end.
+The full cost of our service is included within the exchange rate we quote, so you don’t need to worry about added fees.

 Natwest seem to dedicate a lot of space on their website to the various fees they charge.

-It’s no wonder a lot of people mistakenly think the fees are the only charge they face.
+It’s no wonder a lot of people think the fees are the only charge!

 In fact, exchange rates barely get a mention.

 Yet the exchange rate is the most important part of an international money transfer.